tiduscrying/MiniUI-Extra-Extras/README.md

 <img src="screenshot_003.png" width=260 /> <img src="screenshot_006.png" width=260 /> <img src="screenshot_001.png" width=260 />
 ### _Extra Retroarch cores for MiniUI on the Miyoo Mini_ ###
 Utilizing the very convenient modular structure of [MiniUI](https://github.com/shauninman/MiniUI), we can add a lot of RetroArch cores that already work in [Onion](https://github.com/jimgraygit/Onion)!
-This initial batch is really only the cores I made for myself based on the systems I wanted to play.
-Additional cores may be provided upon request (or PR).
+The initial batch was really only the cores I made for myself based on the systems I wanted to play.
+Additional cores have been provided upon request (or PR), so long as they are currently functioning within MiniUI/Picoarch!

-Cores are provided AS-IS as I am not the one who compiled them and I will likely not be making any changes to cores in order to get things working.
-DO REMEMBER to not pester shauninman, the creator of MiniUI, about any of these cores as they are provided unofficially.
+**Cores are provided AS-IS as I am not the one who compiled them and I will likely not be making any changes to cores in order to get things working.
+DO REMEMBER to not pester shauninman, the creator of MiniUI, about any of these cores as they are provided unofficially.**

 ## Installation
 - Download the latest release and extract the contents of the zip file to the root of your MiniUI SD card